Jamil Mardam Bey

 Jamil Mardam Bey (جميل مردم بك; Cemil Mardam Bey; 1895–1960), was a Syrian politician.
-He was born in Damascus to a prominent aristocratic family.
+He was born in Damascus to a prominent aristocratic family of Turkish origins.
 He is a descendant of the Ottoman general, statesman and Grand Vizier Lala Mustafa Pasha and the penultimate Mamluk ruler Qansuh al Ghuri.
 He studied at the school of Political Science in Paris and it was there that his political career started.

 Early political life

 Al-Fatat was a secret society founded in response to the nationalist agenda of the Young Turks Revolution in 1908, that gave priority to Turks above other citizens of the Ottoman Empire.
 Jamil Mardam Bey along with a small group of other students in Paris joined al-Fatat in 1911.
 The society called on Arab and Turkish citizens to remain united within the Ottoman framework, but claimed that Arabs should have rights and obligations equal to their Turkish counterparts.

 Mardam Bey helped organise the Arab Congress of 1913 in Paris, bringing together reformist groups keen to work towards decentralisation and reform in the Ottoman territories.
 Not wishing to create a permanent break up with authorities in Constantinople, the founders did not initially call for complete Arab liberation, but tried to sort out relations with the Ottomans.
 The Committee of Union and Progress (CUP) led Ottoman government sent a representative to Paris to negotiate with the congress organisers.

 The outbreak of WW1 dramatically changed the dynamics in the Middle East.
 Compromises agreed to by the Ottomans were ignored and the CUP appointed governor general of Syria, Camel Pasha made it his mission to clamp down on Arabists and maintain order in Syria The public hanging in Beirut and Damascus on 21 August 1915 and May 6, 1916, of 32 people who had affiliations with Arabist organisations, ended any hope al-Fatat and other reformist organisations may have had to remain within the Ottoman framework.
 Henceforth the society dedicated its efforts to liberation from Ottoman domination.